TheVisualHub/MembraneFoundry/LipidForge/README.md

 # 🧬 Welcome to the **Lipid Forge**

-## 🎞️ Click to Watch this illustration of a multi-lipid system with the visual receptor rhodopsin
+## 🎞️ Click to watch this illustration of a multi-lipid system with the visual receptor rhodopsin
 [![Watch the video](https://img.youtube.com/vi/_8Gq76UBun4/maxresdefault.jpg)](https://www.youtube.com/watch?v=_8Gq76UBun4)

 ## 🔨 Forge Your Own Membranes
-Step into the workshop: design, shape, and refine realistic lipid assemblies tailored to your research needs.
+Step into the lipid workshop: design and refine realistic multi-lipid systems tailored to your brilliant research. 💎

-Whether you’re modeling asymmetric bilayers, mixing exotic lipids, or preparing systems for molecular dynamics — **Lipid Forge** gives you artisan-level control with scriptable reproducibility.
+Whether you’re modeling muilti-lipid bilayers, mixing exotic lipids, or preparing membrane protein systems for molecular dynamics — **Lipid Forge** gives you artisan-level control with scriptable reproducibility.

-##🚀 Coming soon:
+## 🚀 Coming soon:
 A streamlined, robust, and fully scriptable tool for constructing complex lipid bilayers with precise control over composition, force fields, and spatial arrangement — perfect for large-scale molecular modeling projects.

-##🌱 Why?

-Modern membrane simulations demand more than single-lipid bilayers.
-Our tool bridges flexibility and reproducibility, empowering users to:

-    Mix multiple lipid types in custom ratios

-    Seamlessly integrate with AmberTools force fields & protocols

-    Automate parameterization & minimization steps

-    Reproduce realistic asymmetric or symmetric membranes effortlessly

-## ⚙️ Example Crafting Recipe
+## ⚙️ Example Crafting Recipe of a Four-lipid Biomembrane

 ```bash
 packmol-memgen \